ThoughtWorksInc/DeepLearning.scala/README.md

 ### Differentiable control flow

-Neural networks created by DeepLearning.scala may contains control flows such as `if`/`else`/`switch`/`case`.
+Neural networks created by DeepLearning.scala may contains control flows like `if`/`else`/`match`/`case` in a regular language.
 Combined with ADT data structures, you can implement arbitary algorithms inside neural networks, and train the variables used in the algorithms.

 ### Composability